FineUploader/fine-uploader/README.md

 ## Contributing

-Fine Uploader and all other projects in this organization thrive thanks to donations by Widen (the project's sponsor) and support by developers in the community.
 If you'd like to help and keep this project strong and relevant, you have several options.

+### Help us pay the bills

+Fine Uploader is currently looking for a sponsor to pay the AWS bills (which have recently lapsed).
+These add up to about $40/month.
+Please open an issue if you are interesting in becoming a sponsor.
+We will happily list you as sponsor on the site and README.

 ### File a bug report